-Meanwhile roast coriander seeds, cumin and pepper on low heat until aromatic a - for 2 minutes.
+- Meanwhile roast coriander seeds, cumin and pepper on low heat until aromatic for 2 minutes.

-It will be spicy and tangy , but balances out once added to the food.
+- It will be very spicy and tangy , but balances out once added to the food.

-substitute Kaffir lime leaves - fresh lemon juice
+Substitute Kaffir lime leaves with fresh lemon juice

-for lemon grass paste - use lemon grass stalk same amount that is called for
+Use lemon grass paste instead of lemon grass stalk for the same amount that is called for.

 Hope you give it a try .
 Let me know if you have any questions regarding the same .
 And needless to say many recipes using vegan thai red curry paste will follow.